-The Auxiliary I/O Board (A4) is an optional component that mounts near the top of the heat sink on the left side of the ATevo .
-It is equipped with:
+The Auxiliary I/O Board (A4) is an optional component, supplied when local communication to and from ATevo is required.
+Each board is equipped with:

 - Six (6) relays

 - Four (4) generic Binary Inputs

 - Four (4) generic Analog Inputs

 When supplied, the Auxiliary I/O Board (A4) is electrically connected to and mounts on the Power Board (A2).
 The Auxiliary I/O Board (A4) links to the Main Control Board (A1), via serial communications, through the ribbon cable connected from the Power Board (A2).